Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: A/B Testing for Platforms

-\textit{Boosted design.} Right after each episode (1000 auctions here), a uniform additive boost $c$ for treatment group will be calculated in a counterfactual way such that, if it were applied to the treatment group in the last episode (i.e., winner is the one with highest $\alpha_i v_{i, j} + c_i$, where $c_i = c$ if $i$ is in treatment group, $c_i = 0$ otherwise), the goods would be perfectly split into two experimental groups (note that in an A/A or B/B test, goods should be distributed this way in expectation).
-If there is an interval of values satisfying the above property, take the middle point.
-The boosts will then be applied to the treatment group through the next episode.
+For user-side experiments in ROI-constrained markets, ROI simply serves as the invariant and we can assign an auto-bidder for each advertiser \textit{and} each experiment group (instead of the whole market as more commonly done in practice).
+This computes the correct outcome in theory if there is a unique (and efficiently computable) equilibrium and the two experiment groups are perfectly homogeneous.
+For the less-studied ad-side experiments, we instantiate the approach with a new \textit{boosted design} using the \textit{number of auctions won by each group on average} as the invariant.
+To make it balanced, right after each episode (here 1000 auctions), a uniform additive boost $c$ for treatment group will be calculated in a counterfactual way such that, if it were applied to the treatment group in the last episode (i.e., if good $j$ were allocated to the bidder with highest $\alpha_i v_{i, j} + c_i$, where $c_i = c$ if $i$ is in treatment group, $c_i = 0$ otherwise), goods would be split into two groups perfectly in proportion ($r$ percent of ads should win $r$ percent of auctions).
+The boosts will then be applied to the treatment group throughout the next episode.

+Table \ref{tab:ad_ab} (with the setup ``boosted'') shows that it works really well for these synthetic instances: it always gives the correct qualitative result (statistically better, worse, or insignificant) and it is also more accurate quantitatively, especially on revenue and welfare.
+As a comparison, we try to adapt the counterfactual design by Hu et al. \shortcite{ha2020counterfactual} where treatment and control are applied to all bidders respectively to get two rankings, and then merge them to decide the winner.
+Ha et al. \shortcite{ha2020counterfactual} (not designed for auctions) did not specify the payment rule, and we tried several alternatives but no one worked: in the contrary, the number of auctions won by each group is more unbalanced and the bias is severely exaggerated.